Pinafore/qb-api/README.md

 ```

 ### JSON Documentation
 The Quiz Bowl API is documented via a [Swagger JSON spec](http://swagger.io/).
-You can find the specification files in `swagger.yaml` and `swagger.json`.
-This allows you to browse our API documentation online by loading `docs/index.html` in your browser.
-You can also visit [the swagger ui demo](http://petstore.swagger.io/) and replace the url with `https://raw.githubusercontent.com/Pinafore/qb-api/master/swagger.json`.
+You can view a very nice version of the documentation via the [Swagger UI Website](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/Pinafore/qb-api/master/swagger.json) (Note: the "try it now" feature doesn't work due to XSS attack protection).
+Alternatively you can load a "light" version of the docs by opening `docs/index.html` in a web browser.
+The specification files are in `swagger.yaml` and `swagger.json`.
 Finally, you can generate a client in one of many languages by:

 1. Navigating to [editor.swagger.io](http://editor.swagger.io/#/)
 2. Uploading the specification file by clicking "file" then "import file" then "Generate Client" and choose your language